Besim Ömer Akalın: Career in medicine

 Besim Ömer took the post of a lecturer at the Midwifery Training School.
 He became a pioneer in the field of midwifery by publishing the first books titled "Doğurduktan Sonra" (After Giving Birth), "Ebe Hanımlara Öğütlerim" (My Advice to Midwives) and "Ebelik" (Midwifery).

 In 1899, he became chief physician of the birthing center.
 After the restoration of the constitutional monarchy in 1908, his officer rank was demoted from general to colonel.
 However, people continued to call him Pasha, the Ottoman title for general.

 Besim Ömer countered the local mentality that prevented Muslim women from having jobs and touching men even for medical purposes.
 He applied Japanese methods in training nurses in Istanbul.
 In 1911, he personally trained daughters of well-known Muslim families in Istanbul in a six-month-long volunteer nursing course.
 For the first time, these nurses were able to take part in the medical care of wounded soldiers.
-He survived the Titanic sinking of 15 April 1912.
 During the years 1913–14, he organized nursery training courses for ordinary women.
-In these courses, he trained around 300 nurses, most of them serving during the Gallipoli Campaign (1915–16) and at other arenas of World War I. During this period, Besim Ömer acted as the director general of Turkish Red Crescent.
+In these courses, he trained around 300 nurses, most of them serving during the Gallipoli campaign (1915–16) and at other arenas of World War I. During this period, Besim Ömer acted as the director general of Turkish Red Crescent.

 He was among the founders of the "Association of Fight against Tuberculosis" (Verem Savaş Derneği) in 1918 and of the "Association of Child Welfare" (Çocukları Koruma Derneği) in 1921.
 In 1919, he was elected rector of Darülfünun, the forerunner of Istanbul University.
 Besim Ömer led the way for Turkish women to become first female physicians by enabling a group of girls to enroll at the Imperial Medical College in 1922.
 Six women graduated in 1928.
 Following the educational reforms for universities that took place in 1933, Besim Ömer remained out of the staff.

 He was the author of more than forty professional works in medicine, mostly in midwifery, nursery and child welfare.

 Later years and death

 Besim Ömer adopted the family name Akalın after the introduction of the Surname Law in 1934.
 He entered politics, and was elected twice, in 1935 and again in 1939, into the parliament as a deputy of Bilecik Province for the Republican People's Party.

-Besim Ömer Akalın died on March 19, 1940, in Ankara.
+Besim Ömer Akalın died on 19 March 1940, in Ankara.